neesarg-yb/N-gene/SD1/Incursion/Docs/Readme.txt

 	- F		: Fast the time
 	- O (not zero)	: Make PlayerTank invincible / Zero impact mode
 	- I		: Zoom out the map view

-Deep Learning:
-	As I know myself, I'm not at that position where I can constantly code for a majority of the day.
-I like to take time, but code as much correctly/structurally as I can.
-On this assignment, because of Chillennium and Cold I lost some days.
-End result was me trying to make things work without much of before-thinking/planning, which made my code messy, which made me frustrated working on that same messy code.
-    What I learned, Never code bad even though you are doing it hastily.
-The same bad code will take more time in future coding sessions.